kalefrancis19/PropertySanta/customer/README.md

 ## Integration with Cleaner App

-The AdminWeb is designed to work alongside the PropertySanta cleaner app:
+The customerWeb is designed to work alongside the PropertySanta cleaner app:

 - **Shared Database**: Both apps use the same MongoDB instance
 - **Consistent Schema**: Property and task data is synchronized
-- **Manual Updates**: Changes made in AdminWeb are reflected in the cleaner app
+- **Manual Updates**: Changes made in customerWeb are reflected in the cleaner app
 - **Real-time Status**: Task status updates are visible in both interfaces

 ## Future Enhancements